-School Prospectus - information published in the school prospectus.
+School Website - information published on the school website.

 Governors' Documents - information published in governing body documents.

 School Policies [including Pupils & Curriculum] and other information related to the school - information about policies that relate to pupils and the school curriculum and the school in general.